legolabs/virtualbox-force-stop-vm/README.md

 # virtualbox-toolbox
-This container provides some tool to automate boring tasks in Linux Virtualbox environment
+This container provides some tool to automate boring tasks in Linux VirtualBox environment

 ## force-stop-vm.sh
-### Bash script to force stop a hung Virtualbox VM in Linux
+### Bash script to force stop a hung VirtualBox VM in Linux

 **Note**: you must be root to run the script